-Our primary competitors in the refinish end-market include PPG, BASF and AkzoNobel, but we also compete against regional players in local markets.
+Our primary competitors in the refinish end-market include AkzoNobel, BASF and PPG, but we also compete against local and regional players in local markets.
 Similarly, in the industrial end-market, we compete against multi-national suppliers, such as AkzoNobel, PPG and Sherwin-Williams, as well as a large number of local and regional players in local markets.
-We are one of the few performance coatings companies that can provide the customer service, technology, color design capability and product performance necessary to deliver exceptional value to our customers.
+We are one of the few performance coatings companies that can provide the customer service, total technology solutions, color design capability and the product performance necessary to deliver exceptional value to our customers.

-Transportation Coatings
+Mobility Coatings

-Through our Transportation Coatings segment, we provide advanced coatings technologies to OEMs of light and commercial vehicles.
-These increasingly global customers require a high level of technical support coupled with productive, environmentally responsible coatings systems that can be applied with a high degree of precision, consistency and speed.
+Through our Mobility Coatings segment, we provide coatings technologies while focusing on supporting the accelerating demand for e-mobility and the evolving coatings needs of established and emerging light and commercial vehicle OEMs, fleet owners and shared mobility providers.
+These global customers are faced with evolving megatrends in sustainability, personalization and autonomous driving that require a high level of technical support coupled with productive, environmentally responsible coatings systems that can be applied with a high degree of precision, consistency and speed.